-Dr. Billina Shaw is a board certified adult psychiatrist and board eligible child and adolescent psychiatrist.
+Dr. Billina Shaw is a board certified adult psychiatrist as well as a board certified child and adolescent psychiatrist.
 Dr. Shaw attended Yale University for her undergraduate studies.
 She graduated with a BA in psychology with distinction in the major while completing her premedical studies.

 She then attended the University of Pittsburgh School of Medicine where she received the University of Pittsburgh Richard L. Cohen, MD Award in Child Psychiatry upon graduation.
 She completed both her general adult psychiatry residency and child and adolescent psychiatry fellowship training at the University of Maryland/Sheppard Pratt program.
 She received many institutional awards for her dedication cultural competence and public sector psychiatry.